Addition and intersection of linear time-invariant behaviors

 Lemmas \ref{lemma:hankel} and \ref{lemma:syl} are useful because they link behaviors, trajectories, representations, and structured matrices.
-Hence these results connect system theory using the behavioral approach, linear algebra, and matrix computation (this highlights the differences with the modules-based approach of some works mentioned in Section \ref{sec:lit}).
-Lemma \ref{lemma:hankel}, also known in the literature as \textit{fundamental lemma}, provides the conditions to retrieve the originating behavior directly from an observed trajectory.
-The fact that we can construct finite-length trajectories using the image of a Hankel matrix is effectively used in data-driven control (see \cite{overview-ddctr} and the references therein for a summary of the recent works on the topic).
-The interest in data-driven algorithms also motivated the extension of such a result to several classes of nonlinear systems \cite{berbe2019,rueda2020,ddsim-narx}.
+Hence these results connect system theory using the behavioral approach, linear algebra, and matrix computation.
+The result in Lemma \ref{lemma:syl} allows the construction of finite-length trajectories starting from the system kernel representation.
+This is used in \cite{distanceECC23} to define a representation-invariant distance between behaviors.

-On the other hand, the result in Lemma \ref{lemma:syl} allows the construction of finite-length trajectories starting from the system kernel representation.
-This approach is not as direct as the previous one, but computing the kernel of a numerical matrix is usually easier than computing the kernel of a matrix polynomial operator.

 \begin{remark} This work deals with deterministic systems and exact (noiseless) data.
-If the data are affected by noise, the Hankel matrix $H_L(w)$ is full rank independently on the value of $L$; a possible noise removal approach can be preprocessing the data via Hankel low-rank approximation \cite{hankelode,slra} to satisfy the rank condition in \eqref{eq:inputfromdata}.
+If the data are affected by noise, the Hankel matrix $H_L(w)$ is full rank for all $L$.
+A possible approach for dealing with noisy data is to preprocess the data via Hankel low-rank approximation \cite{hankelode,slra} to satisfy the rank condition in \eqref{eq:inputfromdata}. \end{remark}